The latest financial news issued grim reading for the UK’s SME business owners.

-According to Financial News UK – SME owners are suffering financial distress to find funding for their scale-up plans, with just 41% of able to access capital through their preferred funding route.
+As the number of businesses that are suffering financial distress are struggling to find funding for their scale-up plans, with just 41% of able to access capital through their preferred funding route.

 Growing businesses in the UK are still struggling to access suitable funding, despite many requiring further financial support.